SimoneLanza97/GolangLab/README.md

 These are just a few of the most commonly used format verbs.
 You can find others on the official documentation page of the fmt package.
 [-> fmt Official Documentation Page](https://pkg.go.dev/fmt)
+Write a function that takes a slice of integers and two indices as input and returns a slice containing all the elements from the input slice between the specified indices (inclusive).
 ## **EXERCISES**

 Now you know how to print something on the screen and you might be able to do the next exercises: